Active Substance: aripiprazole

 What is Abilify and what is it used for?

-- bipolar I disorder, a mental illness in which patients have manic episodes (periods of abnormally high mood), alternating with periods of normal mood.
-They may also have episodes of depression.
-Abilify is used in adults to treat moderate to severe manic episodes and to prevent new manic episodes in adults who have responded to the medicine in the past.
-Abilify is also used for up to 12 weeks to treat moderate to severe manic episodes in patients aged 13 years or over.
+In bipolar I disorder, Abilify is used in adults to treat manic episodes (periods of abnormally high mood) and to prevent new ones in those who have responded to the medicine in the past.
+It can also be used for up to 12 weeks to treat manic episodes in adolescents from the age of 13 years.

 How is Abilify used?